banderson623/banderson623.github.com/projects/gilbert-school-board.md

 <img src="/images/projects/gilbert/science.jpg" class="centered can_shrink" alt="About to drop some mentos in a diet coke!" width="800px"/>

-I am about to drop some mentos in a diet coke!
+I am about to drop some mentos in a diet coke.
 The kids love this (most adults do too)!

 <iframe src="https://player.vimeo.com/video/96846412" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>